lgbt-foundation/whitepaper/whitepaper.md

 > **The Foundation invites everyone to contribute to the project**

-The Foundation invites everyone to contribute to the project and specifically invites and financially supports launch partners who can help jumpstart the adoption of the Token and the resulting economy.
+The Foundation invites everyone to support to the project and specifically invites and financially supports launch partners who can help jumpstart the LGBT Token and the resulting economy.
 Such partners may be mobile apps, online services or traditional offline, brick-and-mortar businesses like stores or event locations, large brands or individual providers.
-Everyone is invited as long as they subscribe to the mission of equal rights and acceptance for the LGBT community and the proposed self-governance.
+Everyone is invited as long as they support to the mission of equal rights and acceptance for the LGBT community and the proposed self-governance.

 ### Hornet - Gay Social Network